mshappe/sinatra-thingy/README.md

 search page.
 I think Sinatra's terminology here is a little strange, calling them different apps, but see Known Issues below.

-You should be able to start the app with
+You should be able to start the app with:

-bundle exec rackup
+    bundle exec rackup -s thin -p 4567

 Known Issues: